yclas/documentation/how-to-add-locations.md

    2\.
 Press '**New location**' button<br>
    3\.
 Fill **in the fields:**

-  + **Name:** Choose a name of location that will be displayed, eg. city or city quarter.
-Basically, this field is the most important, rest is more or less optional.<br>
+  + **Name:** Choose a name for the location that will be displayed, eg. city or city quarter.
+Basically, this field is the most important, the rest is kind of optional.<br>
   + **Parent:** Choose under one of the existing main locations, where the new location will be displayed.
 Choosing the Home Location while make it the main location.
 Locations can be easily moved to other parent locations.<br>
-  + **Seoname:** Seoname will be auto-generated based on the name, but you can also type it if you want it to be different.
+  + **Seoname:** A seoname will be auto-generated based on the name, but you can change it if you want it to be different.
-  + **Description:** You can add few words about the place.
+  + **Description:** You can add a few words about the place.

 It's possible to add manually the Latitude and Longitude of the location or enter the name of the location and find latitude & longitude automatically.